josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🇺🇸_potential_impacts_on_americans.md

 - MAGA has uniformly rejected or embraced the war;
 - high fuel prices have one cause;
 - political disagreement proves institutional failure;
+- nearly three weeks of public uncertainty proves Iran was responsible;
+- the absence of formal attribution means agencies hold no assessment;
+- executive inconsistency proves deliberate concealment;
+- all attribution uncertainty is avoidable or improper;
 - criticism of strategy is hostility to military personnel;
 - allied disagreement means alliance collapse;
 - private ownership removes public responsibility;